Premier League restart: Fixture dates, teams & how to watch on UK & US TV or live stream | Goal.com

 Premier League restart: Fixture dates, teams & how to watch on UK & US TV or live stream

-While safety measures mean that fans will not be permitted to attend stadiums to cheer on their teams, they will have the option to watch games on TV or stream them live online at least.
+While safety measures mean that fans will not be permitted to attend stadiums to cheer on their teams, they will at least have the option to watch games on TV or stream them live online.

 With action on its way from England's top flight again, Goal brings you all you need to know about how to watch the Premier League restart in the United Kingdom and United States.